Are you interested in visiting Playa Xcacel in Riviera Maya Mexico? You’ve come to the right place!

 You can also reach Xcacel Beach by taking a colectivo (shared van) from Playa del Carmen towards Tulum.

-The main bus depot in Playa del Carmen is located near Chedraui and Highway 307 (behind the McDonald’s).
+The main bus depot in Playa del Carmen is located near the Chedraui grocery store and Highway 307 (behind the McDonald’s).

 Tell the driver you are going to Xcacel and they will drop you off on the side of the highway.